SavaEma/moshify-project/README.md

-This website was built aster taking the Mosh Hamdeani's course for HTML&CSS.
+This website was built after taking the Mosh Hamdeani's course for HTML&CSS.